vtex-apps/locale-switcher/README.md

 ### Styles API
-You should follow the Styles API instruction in the main [README](/README.md#styles-api).
+You should follow the Styles API instruction in the main [README](https://github.com/vtex-apps/store-components/blob/master/README.md#styles-api) of store-components.